FISAT-PROJECTS/keam-project/README.md

 # keam-project
-Predict the college you are going to get an admission in using your KEAM rank
+Predict your likely college based on your Kerala Entrance Rank based on historical metrics

 ## Project By: